webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

    * By default, the maximum size of a uniform buffer is 64 kiB (65536 bytes).
    * By default, the maximum size of a storage buffer is 128 MiB (134217728 bytes).

    All implementations are required to support at least these sizes.
-We'll cover limits in detail in [another article](webgpu-limits-and-features.html).
+We'll cover how to check for and request larger limits in detail in [another article](webgpu-limits-and-features.html).

 3. Storage buffers can be read/write, Uniform buffers are read-only.